tillbiskup/evedata/docs/architecture.rst

       Is there somewhere (*e.g.* in the SCML file) more information on the individual devices, such as the exact type and manufacturer for commercial devices?
 This might be relevant in terms of traceability of changes in the setup.

       Looks like as of now there is no such information stored anywhere.
 It might be rather straight-forward to expand the SCML schema for this purpose, not affecting the GUI or engine (both do not care about this information).

+    * Rename into "station" to distinguish better between setup, beamline, and machine?

+      Furthermore, distinguish for each (abstract) device where it belongs to (setup, beamline, machine) and make these three sections on the top level of the station SCML tag?

+    * How to get the data model into the SCML?

+      The data model for the devices (detectors, motors, ...) as detailed above for Evefile and Measurement should somehow be reflected in the SCML file as well.
+Do we need distinct tags/classes for that, or is it sufficient to have the ``class`` attribute with the appropriate name?

 Controllers